 Next, be aware of the tax considerations regarding deferred annuities.

-•Amount that a person can invest each year: There is no statutory limit as to how much a person can invest each year in a non-qualified annuity, but for a tax-qualified annuity, there are statutory limits, except for rollovers.
-(Note: A tax-qualified annuity is funded with money applicable to a retirement plan such as a pension, a 401k, or an IRA, whereas a non-qualified annuity is funded with money from some other source.)
+- Amount that a person can invest each year: There is no statutory limit as to how much a person can invest each year in a non-qualified annuity, but for a tax-qualified annuity there are statutory limits, except for rollovers.
+[Note: A tax-qualified annuity is funded with money applicable to a retirement plan such as a pension, a 401k, or an IRA, whereas a non-qualified annuity is funded with money from some other source.]

-•Tax deductibility of amounts that are invested: The amounts that are invested in a non-qualified annuity are not deductible for income tax purposes, whereas the amounts that are invested in a tax-qualified annuity are deductible, if they are not from a rollover.
+- Tax deductibility of amounts that are invested: The amounts that are invested in a non-qualified annuity are not deductible for income tax purposes, whereas the amounts that are invested in a tax-qualified annuity are deductible, if they are not from a rollover.

-•Funds withdrawn before age 59 ½: Generally, if funds are withdrawn from a deferred annuity before the owner reaches age 59 ½, a 10% tax penalty on the accumulated earnings that are withdrawn is imposed by the federal government.
+- Funds withdrawn before age 59 ½: Generally, if funds are withdrawn from a deferred annuity before the owner reaches age 59 ½, a 10% tax penalty on the accumulated earnings that are withdrawn is imposed by the federal government.
 This penalty is in addition to the ordinary income tax that is due on the accumulated earnings when they are withdrawn.
 With a tax-qualified deferred annuity, the taxes and penalty apply to withdrawals of principal, as well as to withdrawals of accumulated earnings.

-•Funds withdrawn after age 59 ½: All accumulated earnings withdrawn by the annuity owner after the age of 59 ½ are subject only to ordinary income tax (i.e., there is no tax penalty).
+- Funds withdrawn after age 59 ½: All accumulated earnings withdrawn by the annuity owner after the age of 59 ½ are subject only to ordinary income tax (i.e., there is no tax penalty).
 For variable annuities, the fact that all earnings that are paid out are taxed at ordinary income tax rates can be a significant negative, because the long-term gains are not taxed at the usually much lower capital gains tax rate.
-The greater the difference between the tax rate on ordinary income and the tax rate on capital gains at the time money is withdrawn by the annuitant, the less attractive a variable annuity is when compared to common stock investments made separately (i.e., not through an annuity).
+The greater the difference between the tax rate on ordinary income and the tax rate on capital gains at the time money is withdrawn by the annuitant, the less attractive a variable annuity is when compared to common stock investments made separately (i.e., not through a deferred annuity).

-•Step-up in cost basis at death: Annuities have no step-up (i.e., increase) in cost basis when the annuity owner dies.
-Therefore, if annuity benefits are inherited, the heir(s) will owe income taxes on the amounts received in excess of the amount invested by the annuitant, minus withdrawals by the annuitant.
+- Step-up in cost basis at death: Annuities have no step-up (i.e., increase) in cost basis when the annuity owner dies.
+Therefore, if annuity benefits are inherited, the heir(s) will owe income taxes on the amounts received in excess of the amount invested by the annuitant, minus any withdrawals by the annuitant.
 In contrast, mutual funds and most other types of investments have a step-up in cost basis that enables them to pass income-tax free to the heir(s).

-In addition, give adequate consideration to fees and expenses.
+It is also important to give adequate consideration to fees and expenses.

-•Many variable annuities charge a relatively high annual fee for expenses – up to 2% of assets, which is almost twice that of the average mutual fund.
+- Many variable annuities charge a relatively high annual fee for expenses – up to 2% of assets, which is almost twice that of the average mutual fund.
 These fees lower the potential return that the owner of a variable annuity can earn.